Kei-K23/spinix/README.md

 }
 ```

-## Use Pre-defined Spinner and Progress bar
+## Use Predefined Spinner and Progress bar

 ### Spinners

-You can use pre-defined spinner theme that provided by **spinix**:
+You can also use predefined spinner themes that provided by **spinix**:
+See all available predefined spinner themes below

 ```go
 func main() {